Sony A7R II vs Canon 6D Mark II

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the A7R II offers a higher resolution of 42.2 megapixel, compared with 26 MP of the 6D Mark II.
-This megapixel advantage translates into a 27 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the A7R II offers a higher resolution of 42.2 megapixels, compared with 26 MP of the 6D Mark II.
+This megapixels advantage translates into a 27 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the A7R II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.52μm versus 5.76μm for the 6D Mark II).
 Moreover, it should be noted that the 6D Mark II is much more recent (by 2 years) than the A7R II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
 Coming back to sensor resolution, it should be mentioned that the A7R II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the A7R II provides substantially higher image quality than the 6D Mark II, with an overall score that is 13 points higher.
 This advantage is based on 1.6 bits higher color depth, 2 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R II provides a higher video resolution than the 6D Mark II.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.